ClimExHandbook/ClimExHandbook/_posts/2019-11-07-soil-type-and-physical-characteristics.md

 ---
 Soils are physically composed of mineral and organic particles in varying sizes.
 The combined particles form the soil matrix that shapes the structure and pore spaces of soil.
 In turn, soil physical properties determine many key soil processes from soil water-holding capacity to cation exchange capacity that affect other life forms and ecosystem function.
 The key soil physical characteristics include soil structure, bulk density, and texture.

-For the description of standard methods for soil characterisation we refer the reader to the Soil Science Society of America (SSSA) series on Methods of Soil Analysis; in particular, part 3 – Chemical Methods <a href="https://paperpile.com/c/2Av5rU/rAwF">(Swift &amp; Sparks, 2009)</a> and part 4 – Physical Methods <a href="https://paperpile.com/c/2Av5rU/yx7p">(Dane &amp; Topp, 2002)</a>.
-Although the SSSA - Physical Methods <a href="https://paperpile.com/c/2Av5rU/yx7p">(Dane &amp; Topp, 2002)</a> lists a complete set of methods, note that some of these traditional methods are being replaced by newer technology.
-In addition, the USDA Soil Survey Field and Laboratory Methods Manual <a href="https://paperpile.com/c/2Av5rU/0b3L">(NRCS, 2014b)</a> can be used as a new and simple guideline for methods in determining soil physical properties.
+For the description of standard methods for soil characterisation we refer the reader to the Soil Science Society of America (SSSA) series on Methods of Soil Analysis; in particular, part 3 – Chemical Methods (Swift &amp; Sparks, 2009) and part 4 – Physical Methods (Dane &amp; Topp, 2002).
+Although the SSSA - Physical Methods (Dane &amp; Topp, 2002) lists a complete set of methods, note that some of these traditional methods are being replaced by newer technology.
+In addition, the USDA Soil Survey Field and Laboratory Methods Manual (NRCS, 2014b) can be used as a new and simple guideline for methods in determining soil physical properties.

 In this protocol, we focus on providing a basic guideline and starting point for determining soil physical properties in the context of climate-change studies as our main focus is on understanding ecosystem processes and plant behaviour.